lucianoengdev/Investimentos_x_Acidentes/README.md

 3. generate exploratory charts;
 4. interpret the results before modeling;
 5. compare crash patterns with roadway investment;
-6. test predictive models carefully;
+6. write a public technical article with conclusions and limitations;
-7. write a public technical article with conclusions and limitations.
+7. optionally extend the repository with occurrence-level fatal-crash classification.

-The long-term ambition is to estimate whether investment levels appear related to fatal crash reduction, while being careful not to claim causality without enough evidence.
+The primary goal is to produce a transparent exploratory analysis of how fatal crashes, dangerous locations, crash types and historical investment patterns relate on the BR-381 / Fernao Dias corridor, while being careful not to claim causality without enough evidence.
+Machine learning is a later complementary path rather than part of the article's core scope.

 ## Project Stage

-As of May 23, 2026, this project is a **work in progress**.
+This project is a **work in progress**.

 ### Done